ibm-messaging/mq-gitops-samples/queue-manager-basic-deployment/README.md

 ## Usage

 1. Log into you OpenShft cluster and create a project called 'mq-demo'.
+Click Home -> Projects and then the 'Create Project' button; OpenShift Projects are like NameSpaces but they include additional security features.

 2. Using a terminal window create a secret for the MQ Console and the application user.
+See Tip above.

 ```
 oc create secret generic qmdemo-passwords --from-literal=dev-admin-password=change-this-password --from-literal=dev-app-password=change-this-password -n mq-demo